MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/receive-inbound-trfc-calls-in-sap-using-the-wcf-service-model.md

 ---
 description: "Learn more about: Receive Inbound tRFC Calls in SAP using the WCF Service Model"
-title: "Receive Inbound tRFC Calls in SAP using the WCF Service Model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Receive Inbound tRFC Calls in SAP using the WCF Service Model" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "tRFC calls, receiving inbound using the WCF service model"
-  - "WCF service model, receiving inbound tRFC calls" ms.assetid: 02dc282b-b659-466a-8bd1-f400a05f71ec caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Receive Inbound tRFC Calls in SAP using the WCF Service Model
 You can use the [!INCLUDE[adaptersap](../../includes/adaptersap-md.md)] as a transactional RFC (tRFC) server to receive inbound tRFC calls from SAP.
 For inbound tRFCs, the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] supports multiple tRFCs in the same SAP logical unit of work (LUW).